Call Now:

 • Owner

-A common question we are often asked at Pearson Koutcher Law is: When will I start to receive my workers’ compensation payments?
+A common question we are often asked at Pearson Koutcher Law is: How long after workers’ comp settlement do I get paid?
 Ideally, you should start to receive your wage-loss benefits within 21 days after notifying your employer of your injury.
 After you report your injury, your employer should promptly submit a claim to its workers’ compensation insurance company.
 The insurance company is required by law to respond to this claim within 21 days.
 If they accept the wage-loss portion of your claim, they will start sending you checks.
 They can also temporarily agree to pay you benefits but delay their final decision for 90 days from the time of your injury.
-Insurance companies often deny claims, though, and if your claim is denied or you have not received a response from the insurance company within 21 days, please contact the workman’s comp PA attorneys at Pearson Koutcher Law.
+Insurance companies often deny claims, though, and if your claim is denied or you have not received a response from the insurance company within 21 days, please contact the workmans comp lawyers at Pearson Koutcher Law.

 How Many Days Do I Have to Be Out of Work to Be Entitled to Workers’ Compensation Benefits?